peterberkenbosch/kickoff_tailwind/README.md

 ### Once installed what do I get?

 - Webpack support + Tailwind CSS and StimulusJS configured in the `app/javascript` directory.
 - Optional Foreman support thanks to a `Profile`.
-Once you scaffold the template, run `foreman start` to initalize and head to `locahost:5000` to get `rails server`, `sidekiq` and `webpack-dev-server` running all in one terminal instance.
+Once you scaffold the template, run `foreman start` to initialize and head to `locahost:5000` to get `rails server`, `sidekiq` and `webpack-dev-server` running all in one terminal instance.
 Note: Webpack will still compile down with just `rails server` if you don't want to use Foreman.
 Foreman needs to be installed as a global gem on your system for this to work. i.e. `gem install foreman`
 - Git initialization out of the box

 #### Booting your local server with redis